aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.lowcode/merger/merge/_index.md

 | inputFiles | const System::ArrayPtr\<System::String\>\& | The input file names. |
 | saveFormat | Aspose::Words::SaveFormat | The save format. |
 | mergeFormatMode | Aspose::Words::LowCode::MergeFormatMode | Specifies how to merge formatting that clashes. |
+## Remarks

+If the output format is an image (BMP, EMF, EPS, GIF, JPEG, PNG, or WebP), each page of the output will be saved as a separate file.
+The specified output file name will be used to generate file names for each part following the rule: outputFile_partIndex.extension.

+If the output format is TIFF, the output will be saved as a single multi-frame TIFF file.

 ## See Also